-In California, Kidnapping is a serious felony offense that requires a experienced criminal defense attorney to defend you.
-David Elden has over thirty-five years of experience in successfully defending clients charged with a full range of state and federal offenses.
+In California, Kidnapping is a serious felony offense that requires an experienced criminal defense attorney to defend you.
+David Elden & Victor Sherman have over eighty years of combined experience in successfully defending clients charged with a full range of state and federal offenses.

 Kidnapping (California Penal Code § 207) is a felony offense.
 Generally speaking, to be convicted of kidnapping, the prosecution must prove beyond a reasonable doubt that (1) you used force or fear to move someone, (2) the movement occurred without the other person’s consent, and (3) the movement was of a substantial distance.
 If convicted, you can be sentenced to three, five or eight years in prison.
 If the victim was under 14 years old, you can be sentenced to five, eight, or eleven years in prison.

 In addition to these basic charges, there are more specific versions of kidnapping.
 These include kidnapping for ransom (Penal Code § 209(a)), kidnapping to commit robbery, rape, spousal rape, oral copulation or sodomy (Penal Code § 209(b)(1), and kidnapping during a carjacking (Penal Code § 209.5).

 Under California’s Three Strikes Law, Kidnapping is considered a strike.